loticlabs/lambda6/README.md

 operationKey | Yes      | "operation" | the operation/method to invoke
 payloadKey   | Yes      | "payload"   | method argument/payload

 The `Handler` class uses `operation` to find an appropriate method to handle the request and then passes the `payload` to that method.
 The dispatched method can optionally retrieve the same data from `this.event.payload`, so the method argument is there for convenience.
+Deep gets (like lodash's `_.get()`) for key names are not yet supported.

 Here's an example of calling the `HelloHandler` class with a Lambda event:
 ```javascript